synchealth/handbook/content/handbook/Time Off of all Kinds.md

 - 5 pre-set holidays
 - 4 floater holidays

 ** As of January 1, 2024, California associates receive 18 days of PTO and 5 sick days.
+PTO in states with mandatory sick leave may be a combination of PTO/Sick Leave equal to 23 days.

 ** PTO is accrued every pay period and part-time associates will accrue PTO on a pro-rated basis